lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
-Transformations are powerful tools when doing data analysis.
-Transforming a variable is the act of applying some mathematical function, for instance dividing all values by 10 or calculating the percentage.
-Oftentimes, transformations are used to change the shape of the distribution.
+Transforming a variable is the act of applying some mathematical function to the variable, for instance, by dividing a variable by 10.
 There are many reasons to transform a variable.
-You use transformations to fit the variable to assumptions of a statistical technique.
-Or when you have several variables with different units (for instance, kilograms and meters), but want the variables to have a common or shared unit.
-Or when you want examine if there is a linear relationship with two or more variables, so you need to first transform to fit the statistical formula to test that linearity.
-But ultimately, you use transformations in order to make it easier to interpret the results of any analyses you do.
-And in health research, this is really really important, as your research results could be used to try to improve people's health.
+We transform to fit the variable distribution to some assumptions for a statistical technique.
+Or when you want several variables to have a common unit for easier comparison.
+Or when you want to examine linear relationships between two or more variables.
+Ultimately, you use transformations to make it easier to interpret the results of your analyses.
+In health research this is really important, as your results could be used to improve people's health.

 ---